KlenM/Manuscript-PhD-thesis/2_background/2_1_rand_func.md

 ~~The function $\xi$ is what we call a random function~~.
 This form allows us to adopt two complementary perspectives.
 If we fix the outcome $\omega$ -- i.e., select one specific universe, then we obtain a deterministic function $\xi^{(\omega)}(t)$.
 This is referred to as a sample path or realization of the random function.
-Examples of two sample paths as functions of $t$ are shown in @fig:sample_paths.
+Examples of two sample paths as functions of $t$ are shown in ^[fig:sample_paths].

 ![\label{fig:sample_paths}Sample path of some random function](file:///home/klen/syncthing/desktop/physics/phd/thesis/images/draft/random_process.svg)

 If we fix the domain parameter $t$ -- i.e., look at all possible universes at a single time, then we obtain a random variable $\xi_t$.
 In this view, the random function can be seen as a family of random variables $\{\xi_t\}_{t\in T}$ indexed by $t \in T$.

-We can define some random function by specifying all distribution functions of the form [@yaglom2004]:
+We can define some random function by specifying all distribution functions of the form ^[@yaglom2004]:
 $$
 \begin{split}
 %\label{eq:randProcDef}